 Privacy by Default

 Operoo sets default privacy settings to the highest level.
-This means that no other User or Organisation can see any information the Users add into Operoo until the User chooses to share it.
+This means that no other User or Organisation can see any information that Users add into Operoo until the User chooses to share it.

 - Right to be informed.
 Under privacy laws you have various rights.
 This policy seeks to inform you of your rights.
 People also have different views regarding privacy.
-Our goal is to be clear about what information the Service collects, so that you can make meaningful choices about how it is used.
-For example, Users can control:
+Our goal is to be clear about what information the Service collects so that you can make meaningful choices about how it is used, exercising those rights and consistent with your own views.

 - Sharing of Personal Information.
-Community Edition Users must deliberately Share a Care Profile, or submit an eForm response to an Organisation before that Organisation can see any information.
+Community Edition Users must deliberately share a Care Profile with an Organisation, or submit an eForm response to an Organisation, before that Organisation can see any information.
 The accounts of Group Edition Users are automatically part of the Organisation that provided their accounts, and their Care Profile and any eForm responses will automatically be shared with the Organisation that provided the account (but not with any other Organisation).

 - View, add and edit.
 Operoo Community Edition is designed to make Users responsible for adding, sharing and updating personal information and active eForm responses.
 Users may see and edit what current User information is stored in the Care Profile, and see which organisations have access to their Operoo Care Profile.
 Operoo Group Edition is designed to make the Organisation and/or Parent/Guardian Users responsible for adding, sharing and updating personal information and active eForm responses.
 The Organisation controls access to the Student Record.